BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

 The second one is called `jack.yml` and goes to the `conversations` folder.
 After creating the folders/files your structure should look like this:

-* :material-folder-open: tutorialQuest (Folder)
+* :material-folder-open: tutorialQuest
     - :material-file: package.yml
-    - :material-folder-open: conversations (Folder)
+    - :material-folder-open: conversations
         - :material-file: jack.yml